-In the academic year 2019 A.D., 96 students in total have successfully completed their Bachelor and Master Degrees and have submitted their transcripts and other essential documents as demanded by Tracer Study Team of the college.
-Out of 96 graduates, 76 graduates have completed bachelor degrees and 20 graduates have completed master degree.
-In the context of the bachelor degree holders, 7 graduates are from Bachelor of Art and 69 graduates are from the Bachelor of Business Studies.
-In the context of the master degree holders, no graduates are from Master of Art and 20 graduates are from the Master of Business Studies.
+In the academic year 2021 A.D., 58 students in total have successfully completed their Bachelor and Master Degrees and have submitted their transcripts and other essential documents as demanded by Tracer Study Team of the college.
+Out of 58 graduates, 46 graduates have completed bachelor degrees and 12 graduates have completed master degree.
+In the context of the bachelor degree holders, 19 graduates are from Bachelor of Art and 27 graduates are from the Bachelor of Business Studies.
+In the context of the master degree holders, 12 graduates are from the Master of Business Studies.

-The study shows that 45 graduates are employed.
-Out of them, 32 female and 13 male graduates are employed.
+The study shows that 43.10 percent graduates are employed.
+Out of them, 22 female and 3 male graduates are employed.
 This ratio shows that the employment status of female graduates is comparatively far better than that of male graduates.
-Out of 96 graduates, 3 graduates from the Faculty of Humanities and Social Sciences are seen to be employed.
-Likewise, 42 graduates from the Faculty of Management are found to be employed.
+Out of 58 graduates, 37.50 percent graduates from the Faculty of Humanities and Social Sciences are seen to be employed.
+Likewise, 66.67 percent graduates from the Faculty of Management are found to be employed.

-Among 96 graduates, only 37 graduates have been pursuing their higher studies.
-6 graduates have got their enrolment in Master of Art (Sociology, Economics, Rural Development, Journalism and English) and 31 graduates have been continuing MBS studies.
+Among 58 graduates, only 12 graduates have been pursuing their higher studies.
+That is, 20.69 percent graduates have been continuing their higher studies.
+7 graduates have got their enrolment in Master of Art (Sociology, Economics, Rural Development, Journalism and English) and 5 graduates have been continuing MBS studies.
 Comparatively the ratio of higher study pursuing graduates is very low.
 In the context of their discontinuity of higher studies, these graduates, especially the female graduates, have pointed out their higher their marriage and their attempt of going abroad for employment as the major causes.

-In the context of quality of higher educational programs offered by the college and its relevance in professional life, extracurricular activities, interdisciplinary learning, and quality of education delivery, problem solving, teaching/learning, teacher student relationship, the quality of education and learning environment of the college, 16 to 67 percent graduates have expressed their satisfaction and find them to be quite relevant.
+In the context of quality of higher educational programs offered by the college and its relevance in professional life, extracurricular activities, interdisciplinary learning, and quality of education delivery, problem solving, teaching/learning, teacher student relationship, the quality of education and learning environment of the college, majority of the graduates have expressed their satisfaction and find them to be quite relevant.